Arducam Pivariety Is A Well-Tuned ISP Camera Solution for Raspberry Pi

 One V4L2 Camera Driver for All Pivariety Cameras

-In the Linux system each camera requires a dedicated driver called ko file to accommodate all the camera private parameters and controls which is different from camera to camera.
-And except from the driver, users still need to edit /boot/config.txt to add camera DT overlay settings to make it work.
+In the Linux system, each camera requires a dedicated driver called ko file to accommodate all the camera private parameters and controls which is different from camera to camera.
+And except for the driver, users still need to edit /boot/config.txt to add camera DT overlay settings to make it work.
 All these changes have to be made every time you switch to a new camera.
 It is annoying and frustrating when a problem arises and makes troubleshooting even harder.

 This is why the Pivariety solution is created, we want to eliminate all the problems.
-And only one camera driver for all of Pivariety cameras, and one time installation required.
+And only one camera driver for all of Pivariety cameras, and one-time installation required.

 Arducam Pivariety is based on the Video4Linux AKA V4L2 kernel driver framework.
-So it is an application friendly video node that works for common apps like Gstreamer, OpenCV, etc. Arducam provides a pre-compiled camera kernel driver or users can also use the driver source code to compile it by themselves to match with their own Kernel version.
+So it is an application-friendly video node that works for common apps like Gstreamer, OpenCV, etc. Arducam provides a pre-compiled camera kernel driver or users can also use the driver source code to compile it by themselves to match with their own Kernel version.

-Three Pivariety Camera Solutions & More to Come
+5 Pivariety Camera Solutions & More to Come

-With native camera performance and ISP-tuning over 10+ image sensors, we currently prepared three different types of Pivariety cameras: the high resolutions series, the global shutter series and the low light series.
+With native camera performance and ISP-tuning over 10+ image sensors, we currently prepared three different types of Pivariety cameras: the high resolutions series, the global shutter series, and the low light series.